Tag: reflection

 Daniel recognizes—confesses—that Israel went its own way and purposefully ignored the voice of God through the and the prophets.
 Unlike many people, whether Jeremiah’s, Daniel’s, or our day, Daniel notes that it is not the fault of God that Israel (or anyone) wanders away from God.
 Especially in the case of Israel, there was no blaming God.
 The penalties and (ultimately) exile were the result of the path Israel chose to walk in spite of God’s persistent voice calling them to repentance.

 Repentance may be a bigger stumbling block than confession.
 The Roman Catholic practice of confession could lead to a confession of words without repentance of the .
 Roman Catholicism isn’t the only one.
 The opening words of 1 John are stated weekly in the Lutheran churches.
 Other words of confession are spoken in other liturgical traditions (Orthodox, Episcopal, Anglican, Presbyterian, Methodist, etc.).
-People say these words, but they may not actually of that which they confessed.
+People say these words, but they may not actually repent of that which they confessed.

-Most Evangelical traditions, like the Church of the Nazarene, don’t have a confessional creed.
-The confession has moved into specialized small groups (general Bible studies not fitting that mold), where people actually live life .
+Most Evangelical traditions, like the of the Nazarene, don’t have a confessional creed.
+The confession has moved into specialized small groups (general Bible studies not fitting that mold), where people actually live .
 Here repentance has the opportunity to occur in ways other methods often don’t.
 In these groups, we can be shaped personally and be held accountable.

 Regardless, if we are not willing to confess, repent, and , we should really question if we are Christ-followers.
 Being a Christ-follower means being willing to be changed.